 #2: Focus.
 Focus.
 Focus.

-His unequivocal focus was one of the reasons why Apple regained its success as one most innovative companies in the tech industry.
+His unequivocal focus was one of the reasons why Apple regained its success as one of the most innovative companies in the tech industry.

 #3: Always aim for excellence.
 Never compromise.

-Steve Jobs also became infamous with his unique attention to detail.
+Steve Jobs also became infamous for his unique attention to detail.
 When creating the circuit boards for the first Macintosh, he wanted them to be symmetrical and beautiful.

 His attention to detail stemmed from his innate need to excel.
 He never compromised.

-In order to apply this principle into making an app, consider all aspects of the app.
+In order to apply this principle to make an app, consider all aspects of the app.
 Even the fonts you choose should matter!
 While you don’t have to spend days arguing what font to use, it still needs some attention.

 Never say, “It’s good enough!”
 Always push the boundaries.
-With almost 20,000 apps being added on the App Store monthly, aiming for excellence is your best bet to stand out.
+With almost 20,000 apps being added to the App Store monthly, aiming for excellence is your best bet to stand out.

 #4: Simplicity is sophistication.

 Steve Jobs’s guiding principle when it comes to design is simplicity.
 He believed that simplicity is the ultimate form of sophistication.
-And the great thing about this principle is that, often times, simplicity also results to an intuitive UI.
+And the great thing about this principle is that, oftentimes, simplicity also results in an intuitive UI.